Help Center/AI Music/Use Your Own Voice (Voice Cloning)

 Why a verification phrase?

 The phrase is an anti-impersonation safeguard.
 It proves the voice you uploaded is yours and not a celebrity recording.
 The AI matches what you said in step 1 against what you read in step 3 — if they don't sound like the same person, verification fails.
-There's no API path around this and we don't want one.
+There's no path around it.

 Where it shows up

-Once your voice is created, it appears in the Voice picker alongside Suno-derived personas, marked with a 🎤 mic icon.
-You can pick it on:
+Once your voice is created, it appears in the Voice picker alongside the existing stylistic chips, marked with a 🎤 mic icon.
+You can pick it on every generation surface:

 Notes → Generate Music